Coronavirus digest: US hits six-month high in new daily cases | DW | 06.08.2021

 The Philippine capital region is entering a two-week "hard lockdown" after being hit by a surge in COVID-19 cases fueled largely by the highly contagious delta variant of the coronavirus.

-The lockdown will be in effect in the capital region of Metro Manila until August 20, but could be extended if the situation does not improve, authorities said.
+The lockdown will be in effect in the capital region of metropolitan Manila until August 20, but could be extended if the situation does not improve, authorities said.

 The figure quoted by Xi likely includes the 770 million doses China has already donated or exported already since September last year, according to the Ministry of Foreign Affairs.
-But it is unclear whether it includes the 550 million doses provided by China under the UN-backed COVAX mechanism, which aims to distribute vaccines to low- and middle-income
+But it is unclear whether it also includes the 550 million doses provided by China under the United Nations-backed COVAX scheme, which aims to distribute vaccines to low- and middle-income

 countries.